MariaIxchelArias/FinalProject/README.md

 Load the all the files in the same directory.
 Final_Project.cpp Account.h SavingsAccount.h CheckingAccount.h Transactions.h Transactions.cpp

-3.Click the "Build" menu item and select "Build Solution."
+3. Click the "Build" menu item and select "Build Solution."
 The software compiles the code and creates the EXE file.

 Select the "Run" button.
 The compiler runs the executable file, so you can review the results of the C++